Time Is the Variable. Tone Is the Goal.

 - Constraints sharpen decisions.
 When you only have time to test one setting, you learn to hear what matters fast.

 - It translates immediately.
-Adjust your delay mix tonight, and tomorrow night's playing already sounds better.
+Adjust your delay mix in one session, and the next session already sounds better.
 No six-week practice plan required.

 The structure below works whether you're on a modeler, a pedalboard, or a headphone amp plugged into your guitar on the couch.
 Adapt it to your rig.
 The timing is the point, not the gear.